• Blog

 Poison Myths Busted: Swallowed Something?
 Throw It Up!

-Angel Poison Myths, Poison Safety, Syrup of Ipecac Leave a Comment
+Angel Poison Exposures, Poison Myths, Poison Safety, Syrup of Ipecac Leave a Comment

 Bottle of Ipecac Syrup with a red X in a circle over top of it